 The legality of marijuana in many states has many employers calling foul on drug tests that check for this popular substance.
 Even though it may be legal at the state level for either medicinal or recreational use, marijuana can still legally be included on drug tests.
 Since it is considered a mind-altering substance, employers still have a right to test for it in their employees.

-The only tried-and-true method to produce a clean drug test is for there to be no drugs in your system for the test to find.
-While it is preferable not to do drugs at all, if you do use them, allow as much time as needed for the drugs to pass out of the system.
-This will vary according to the type of drug used and the method of drug testing employed.
+The only tried-and-true method for an individual to produce a clean drug test is to maintain complete abstinence from illicit drugs.
+While it is preferable not to do drugs at all, if someone does use them, they should allow as much time as needed for the drugs to pass out of the system.
+This varies according to the type of drug used and the method of drug testing employed.

 (April 2007).
 Workplace Drug Testing and Worker Drug Use.
 Health Services Research.
 Retrieved September 2018 from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1955359/